Event Reminder: Star Conquest's storyline relaunch event is this Saturday, the 11th, at 11PM game time! That's 7PM eastern and 4PM pacific!

 - Very few worlds and space stations are independent, but rather have banded together into groups reflecting their common interests.
 These groups are known generally simply as "alliances," and are roughly equivalent to what sovereign nations were on Old Earth.
 There are five alliances currently recognized in Known Space.

-- Generally, each alliance maintains a "pilot league," which is a special group of citizens granted licenses allowing them to operate starships for the benefit of their alliance.
-The pilot league is civilian, but alliances do sometimes maintain a separate military presence in space.
+- Generally, each alliance maintains a "pilot corps," which is a special group of citizens granted licenses allowing them to operate starships for the benefit of their alliance.
+The pilot league is civilian, but alliances also maintain a separate military presence in space.

 - Every person in Known Space is a citizen of whichever alliance they were born into (with the exception of unregistered persons).
 Switching citizenship is rare.